Parallel-in-time quantum simulation via Page and Wootters quantum time: Introduction

 In addition, we also show that the entanglement between the system and the clock qubits carries operational meaning since it serves as a bound for the infinity time average of the Loschmidt echo and for the temporal variance of expectation values.
 These results imply that the history state encodes valuable information in its correlations that can be used to study and understand the system's dynamics and equilibration.
 Given this operational meaning of the entanglement, we present two different schemes to compute the linear entropy of the history state, one based on the state-overlap circuit~\cite{cincio2018learning}, and another one leveraging classical shadows and randomized measurements~\cite{huang2020predicting,brydges2019probing}

 We also present a depth study of the circuits showing a clear advantage of using parallel-in-time protocols over the conventional sequential-in-time approaches where time is not mapped to clock qubits.
 Moreover, we propose a scheme to further reduce the circuit depth needed to prepare the history state via Hamiltonian diagonalization~\cite{commeau2020variational,kokcu2021fixed}.
-Here, we show that by leveraging tools from variational quantum algorithms~\cite{cerezo2020variationalreview,bharti2021noisy} and quantum machine learning~\cite{biamonte2017quantum,schuld2015introduction,cerezo2022challenges} to variationally diagonalize $H$, one can significantly further reduce the required circuit depth.
+Here, we show that by leveraging tools from variational quantum algorithms~\cite{cerezo2020variationalreview,peng2020simulating,bharti2021noisy, ollitrault2022quantum} and quantum machine learning~\cite{biamonte2017quantum,schuld2015introduction,cerezo2022challenges} to variationally diagonalize $H$, one can significantly further reduce the required circuit depth.
 For the special case when $H$ is given by the Aubry–Andre model, we show that all of our algorithms can be implemented with a depth that only scales as $\OC(\log(N)n)$, i.e., as the product of the number of clock and system qubits.
-Finally, we perform simulations which showcase the performance of our algorithms for studying temporal averages of systems evolving under an Aubry–Andre model.
+Finally, we perform simulations which showcase the performance of our algorithms for studying temporal averages of systems evolving under an interacting and non-interacting Aubry–Andre model \cite{vstrkalj2021many}, illustrating the possibility of studying many-body localization.